10 min read

 This neighbourhood is extremely popular for expats from all over the world, so you’ll probably feel right at home from the start.
 It’s got everything you’ll need to settle in: supermarkets that stock a great international selection of groceries, great food, and pubs for weekend beers and live music.

-More government-built flats aka HDB flats have sprung up around the Holland Village neighbourhood in recent years, so you’ll have more choices for rental instead of the bigger landed houses that once dominated the estate.
+More government-built flats, aka HDB flats, have sprung up around the Holland Village neighbourhood in recent years, so you’ll have more choices for rental instead of the bigger landed houses that once dominated the estate.

 2. Tiong Bahru